The Best Ways to Raise Money for Charity

 Social media competitions can include photo and video entries that meet your specifications, the best original hashtag for your cause or fundraiser, slogan-writing contests or “tell us your story” fundraisers (ask people to share stories about the positive impact of the charity on their lives; select the best stories as winners).
 Prizes are optional – working together as a community is its own reward.

-It’s a good idea to create at least one custom graphic (try using Canva) for your competition.
+It’s a good idea to create at least one custom graphic for your competition (a platform like Canva can help you do this).
 Ideally, use your own hashtag.
 You could also get in touch with a local celebrity with a lot of social media clout and ask him or her to promote your competition.
 Another option is to contact local media.

-Of course, it isn’t a contest until there’s a deadline—or multiple rounds of competition, with each successive round increasing the stakes.
-Choose an end date to instill urgency in your supporters.
+Of course, it isn’t a contest until there’s a deadline — or multiple rounds of competition, with each successive round increasing the stakes.
+Choose an end date to foster urgency from your supporters.

-When you’re raising funds for charity, you’ll often hear supporters ask how they can help beyond making donations.
-Ask them to volunteer their labor—which can be converted into funds.
+When you’re looking at ways to raise money for charity, you’ll often hear supporters ask how they can help beyond making donations.
+Ask them to volunteer their sweat equity — which can be converted into funds.

 5. Make it easy for others to do their own sharing